 Beware of using “human” as a synonym for “mortal.”
 Many of the people in the mortal world of D&D aren’t human.
 Similarly, be cautious when using the word “humanoid,” given the fact that it refers to a creature type.
 For example, a giant has humanlike features, but it isn’t a humanoid in the game.

+“Statistics” vs. “Stat Block”

+When referring to a monster’s stat block, call it a stat block.
+Don’t call it the creature’s statistics.
+Writing “game statistics” is acceptable if you’re referring to the monster’s crunch, rather than its story material, but use “stat block” when you mean that box of game information about the monster.

 Word List